rob-luke/AuditoryStimuli.jl/paper.md

 The `AuditoryStimuli.jl` software package provides researchers with a framework to generate real-time audio signals.
 The package is designed for use in auditory research programs, neurofeedback applications, and audio signal processing development.
-The package is developed on top of [@sampled-signals] to provide auditory specific functionality and encourage best practices in real-time audio presentation.
+The package is developed on top of [@sampled-signals] to provide auditory specific functionality and encourage best practices in real-time audio generation and presentation.
-Generator functions are provided to create common auditory signals, and are designed to produce offline or real-time audio presentation.
+As such, modules are provided to generate auditory signals, modify these signals, and output the resultant waveforms.
-Modifier functions are provided for tasks such as signal modulation and amplitude scaling, these are designed to encourage best practices and include safe guards for common mistakes which can cause signal distortions which are perceived as clicks.
+The package can be used to generate offline audio signals, but when used as a real-time audio system it provides safe guards for common mistakes which can cause signal distortions.

 # Statement of need

-Why is this needed
+In the scientific fields of auditory perception, auditory neuroscience, and brain computer interface research there has been great improvement in standardising the analysis and post processing of research data.
+However, desipite being critical for producing reproducible experiments, standardised tools for the generation of auditory stimuli have not typically been developed with the same open-source rigour.
+A large portion of auditory research is conducted with shared code fragments without version control or bug reports.

 A number of software packages exist for controling the presentation of psychoacoustic experiments [@psychopy2; @pychoacoustics; @Schönwiesner2021].
 Simillarly, many packages exist for the analysis of acoustic signals [@python-sofa; @mcfee2015librosa]